njs-guy/keysmith-rs/README.md

 # Keysmith

-Create keys or ids for data with Rust.
+Create keys, uuid's, timestamps, and more with Rust.

 Here's some example keys: